CyberProgrammer/Connect-Messenger/README.md

     Conditions of satisfaction:
     *	Registration form must include inputs for first name, last name, username, password, and email.
-    *	If input validation passes, a confirmation email will be sent to the user.
-    *	The user can now log in using the registered credentials.
+    *	If input validation has passed, the user can now log in using the registered credentials.

 2. As a registered user, I want to be able to reset my password if I forget it so I can continue to communicate with colleagues and friends.

     Conditions of satisfaction:
-    *	The forgotten password form must include an input for the email associated with the user’s account.
+    *	The forgotten password option must be set with Auth0.
-    *	Once validated, the user will receive a password reset link via email or SMS.
-    *	Password reset links are time limited for security.
-    *	Users can set a new password once the link has been accessed within the time limit.

 3. As a registered user, I want to login so I can check for any new messages or send a message to a colleague.

     Conditions of satisfaction:
-    *	The login form requires only a username and password.
+    *	The login form requires a email and password to authenticate.
-    *	Once validated, users are redirected to their home page.
+    *	Once validated with Auth0, data relevant to the user is fetched and users are redirected to the home page.

 <ins>Theme: Messaging</ins>